loopinf/SpotV2Net/README.md

      - `5_train_SpotV2Net_optuna.py` performs hyperparameter optimization on `SpotV2Net` using `Optuna`.
    - The configuration for these training processes is controlled by the YAML file in the `config/` folder.
 If running the `Optuna` version of `SpotV2Net`, the choice of the hyperparameter grid (specified below line 40) becomes important.
 For a single run, select specific hyperparameters above line 40.
    - The YAML file also specifies which data in H5 format (produced by `3_create_matrix_dataset.py`) to use for training.
+   - The train scripts for `SpotV2Net` will also generate the graph-structured dataset, which may take at least 5 minutes the first time.
+Once generated, the dataset will be cached, making it instantaneous to reload from the second time onwards.
+For more information about this caching mechanism, see the [PyTorch Geometric documentation](https://pytorch-geometric.readthedocs.io/en/latest/) to understand how caching works.

 5. **Sixth Script**:
    - `6_results.ipynb` is a Jupyter notebook that performs several tasks essential for generating the results presented in the paper: